 2. Anomaly-Based Detection

 This is a more accurate IPS detection method.
-With anomaly-based detection, the software analyzes the traffic flow to and from a computer network to obtain a baseline of what is normal flow for the network.
+With anomaly-based detection, the software analyzes the traffic flow to and from a computer network so as to obtain a baseline of what is normal flow for the network.
 This period is known as the training period.
 Once this training period is over, the software then analyzes the network for any deviations from what is considered normal.
 These deviations are flagged as potential threats which trigger a host of preventative actions to negate the threat.
 The major downside to this detection method is the potential for false positives; legitimate variations in traffic flow may be flagged as threats.

 3. Stateful Protocol Analysis

 Computer networks typically have vendor-defined specifications for how network protocols are to be normally utilized.
-Some activities should only occur when network protocols are in specific states or formats.
+There are activities that should only occur when network protocols are in specific states or formats.
 With stateful protocol analysis, the software examines activity within the network as well as the protocol state during the activity.
 This is then compared with the vendor-defined specification for what the protocol state should be for that activity.
 Any detected discrepancy or deviation is flagged as a threat and appropriate measures are taken accordingly.

 When choosing an intrusion prevention system for your business, you want to ensure that it offers you maximum protection against old and new threats.
 At Cyber Sainik, we have the knowledge and expertise needed to set up your business with an intrusion prevention system that keeps your network fully secure.
 We will work with you to assess your network and provide the intrusion prevention system that is best suited to your business needs.
 Contact us today for more information.